Miniatur Wunderland: Construction and expansion

 The glazed pedestrian bridge, inaugurated in 2020, connects the two warehouse buildings.

-After construction began in December 2000, the first three sections (Knuffingen, Central Germany and Austria) opened on 16 August 2001.
+Construction began in December 2000.
+The first three sections (Knuffingen, Central Germany and Austria) opened on 16 August 2001.
 Since then, several sections have been added.
 With the completion of the Hamburg, German Coast section in November 2002, Wunderland became the largest model railroad in Europe.
 The United States was added in December 2003, followed by Scandinavia in July 2005.
 On 10 September 2015, the Brauns added the final piece of track between the Switzerland section and a new Italy section, extending the track length from 13,000 meters to 15,400 meters.
 An observing Guinness judge presented the certificate for the newly established world record.

 The 190 m2 Bella Italia section was opened on 28 September 2016 after four years under construction, involving 180,000 man hours and costing around €4 million.
 Work on the Monaco / Provence section started in August 2019 and, when completed, added another 315 meters.
 As of 2019, the total length of 15,715 meters therefore corresponded to 1,367.21 km in real length, making Miniatur Wunderland the largest model railway layout in the world by all measures.

-In 2020, a bridge connected the original Wunderland to a building across the canal.
+In 2020, a bridge connected the original Wunderland to a building across the canal opened.
 The new space features depictions of Antarctica and South America, including Rio de Janeiro.
-Construction on Monaco and Provence, featuring a Formula One circuit, was concluded in 2024.
+Construction on Monaco and Provence, featuring a Formula One circuit, concluded in 2024.

 Other future projects include Central America/Caribbean and Asia.
 The creators say construction on Great Britain will begin in 2028.